levsero/test_embed/doc/api.md

 `zE.identify(userObj)`

-The method takes a JavaScript object with a `name`, `email` and optionally, `externalId` and `organization` properties.
+The method takes a JavaScript object with a `name`, `email` and optionally, `organization` property.

-If you have access to your end user's name and email on the web page (for example, if your user is logged in), you can use `zE.identify()` to pass the details of that user into your Zendesk account, ensuring your user data is in sync.
+If you have access to your end user's name and email on the web page (for example, if your user is signed in), you can use `zE.identify()` to pass the details of that user to your Zendesk account, ensuring your user data is in sync.

-The way this works is: if the user's email (and external ID, if included) does not already exist in your Zendesk, a new user record with those details will be created.
+Here's how it works: If the user's email doesn't already exist in your Zendesk, a new user record with those details is created.

 The Widget also uses the information in the `zE.identify()` call to pre-populate the contact or pre-chat chat form, saving the user from having to type in the information.
 This is especially useful for end users using your website on a mobile device (screenshot below).

-Note: Passing an `organization` with `zE.identify()` will only work for existing organizations in your Zendesk account, it will *not* create a new organization.
+Note: Passing an `organization` with `zE.identify()` only works for existing organizations in your Zendesk account.
+It does *not* create a new organization.

 ```html
 <script>